-Bob Casey, Dem senator from Pennsylvania, says antibody test shows he had coronavirus
+Sen. Bob Casey reveals positive test for coronavirus antibodies

-Sen. Bob Casey, D-Pa., revealed Friday he tested positive for coronavirus antibodies and will donate plasma to help others battling the virus.
+Sen. Bob Casey, D-Pa., revealed Friday he has tested positive for coronavirus antibodies and will donate plasma to help others battling the virus.

 “On Wednesday afternoon, I received the results of a COVID-19 ELISA IgG Antibody Test, which were positive," Casey said in a statement.
 "This positive test means that I likely had COVID-19 at some point over the last several months and have since developed an antibody response to the virus."